-Turkish Disclosure Standards - Turkish disclosure standards may require a lesser amount of disclosure than rules in certain other countries
+Turkish Disclosure Standards - Turkish disclosure standards might require a lesser amount of disclosure than rules in certain other countries

-Historically, the reporting, accounting and financial practices applied by Turkish banks differ in certain respects from those applicable to banks in the European Union (the "EU"), the United States or in other similar economies.
+Historically, the reporting, accounting and financial practices applied by Turkish banks have differed in certain respects from those applicable to similar banks in the EU, the United States or in other similar economies.
 There is less publicly available information on businesses in Turkey than is regularly published by similar businesses in the EU, the United States or in other similar markets and any information that is published might only be presented in Turkish.

-The BRSA's rules require Turkish banks to publish their financial reports on their websites and their annual financial reports in the official gazette in Turkey.
-Annual financial reports comprise audited financial statements and activity reports, and quarterly financial reports comprise reviewed financial statements and interim management reports.
-Many Turkish banks (including the Bank) have also prepared financial statements using IFRS for certain reporting periods, with their financial statements being available first under BRSA Principles and only subsequently made available in IFRS statements.
+The BRSA's rules require Turkish banks to publish their annual financial reports on their websites.
+Annual financial reports comprise audited financial statements and activity reports, and quarterly financial reports comprise reviewed financial statements, interim management reports and corporate governance compliance reports.
+In recent years, many Turkish banks (including the Bank) have also prepared financial statements using IFRS for certain reporting periods, with their financial statements being available first under BRSA Principles and only subsequently made available in IFRS financial statements.
 Most Turkish banks, including the Bank, have English versions of their financial statements available on their websites.
-In addition, banks that are listed on the Borsa Istanbul are also required to publish their financial statements on a quarterly basis and to disclose any significant development that is likely to have an impact on investors' decisions and/or that would be likely to have a significant effect on the price of the issuer's securities (both through the Turkish government's Public Disclosure Platform's website and the bank's own website).
-Investors might not have access to the same depth of disclosure relating to the Bank as they would for investments in banks in the EU, the United States and certain other markets.
+In addition, banks that are listed on the Borsa Istanbul A.Ş. ("Borsa Istanbul"), such as the Bank, are also required to publish their financial statements on a quarterly basis and to disclose any significant development that is likely to have an impact on investors' decisions and/or that would be likely to have a significant effect on the price of the issuer's securities (both through the Turkish government's Public Disclosure Platform's website and the bank's own website).
+Nonetheless, investors might not have access to the same depth of disclosure relating to the Bank as they would for investments in banks in the EU, the United States and certain other markets.